cdapio/coopr/README.md

  * Address all the review comments
  * Once addressed, the changes will be committed to the caskdata/coopr repository.

-Bugs and suggestions should be made by filing a [GitHub Issue](https://github.com/caskdata/coopr/issues) against this repository.
+Bugs and suggestions should be made by filing a Jira at https://issues.cask.co/browse/COOPR.

 ## License